-After making quick work of my shirt, and jeans, I turned my total attention on Bella.
+After making quick work of jeans and boxers, I turned my total attention on Bella.
 My lips were drawn to hers like a magnet.
-So plump and pink and utterly kissable lips.
-Skillfully, and purposefully, I began undressing her delectable body, not breaking our connection, gliding my lips slowly across her flushed cheeks and down her neck, all the while wanting to sink my teeth into her, while gently stroking the back of her neck to the base of her spine.
+Skillfully, and purposefully, I began undressing her voluptuous body, not breaking the connection we were engaging in, gliding my lips slowly across her flushed cheeks and down her neck, wanting to sink my teeth into her, while gently stroking the back of her neck to the base of her spine.
 She was becoming wilder and untamed as her libido increased, and the heat of her body felt as if I'd be charred from her touch.

 Bella rolled her head slowly around as I was worked my lips down to her pert, pink nipples.
 I plucked them with my lips, massaging them with my tongue, and biting at them gently so I could hear her gasps of pleasure.
 Bella slid her hands across my shoulders, kneading the taut muscles there as I moved towards the middle of her chest and down to her navel, laving it with my tongue, before descending lower until I reached the apex of her thighs.
 I held her in place firmly as I guided my tongue back and forth between her lower lips, placing small kisses on the creases of her inner thighs, moving slowly and purposefully until sucked her swollen clit between my lips.
 She bucked and begged for more, twisting her hands my unruly hair, in turn pressing my face firmer and harder against her heat.
 Her moans increased in volume, her sacred female place becoming wetter as she locked my head firmly between her thighs, pressing her heels into my back.

-My cock swelled in response, twitching in time with her breaths.
-I swirled my tongue inside of her, enjoying the feel of her inner walls gripping my tongue, all the while groaning in pleasure at her taste, sending Bella into a frenzy, thirsting for more contact.
+My cock swelled in response, pulsating at the tip.
+I swirled my tongue inside of her, enjoying the feel of her inner walls gripping my tongue, all the while groaning in pleasure sending Bella into a frenzy, thirsting for more contact.

 "Ahh"!
-"Don't stop!"
+"Don't stop!
+I need you inside of me, Edward!"
 Bella cried, and I smiled against her mound, kissing the downy strip of hair softly.

 "I'm not even close to being done with you.
 Don't worry your pretty head about that.
 I'm just getting started."

-I kissed my way up her body, as I slid my boxers down and kicked them away.
+I kissed my way up her body.
 She was salty and sweet, slick with our combined sweat, and I shifted her hips into a more comfortable position, giving Bella her first view of my cock.
 She licked her lips, and reached for me, stroking its length in her hand.

 I wanted her completely ready for me before I entered her.
 It had been awhile for us both, and I knew we weren't going to be setting any records for longevity, but I wanted her to feel good, and possibly want to do it again someday.

 I teased her entrance with my fingers, before sinking first one then two into her silken depths, working them and curling them just so, until she cried out in release.
 She was twitching beneath me and pleading for more.
 I couldn't deny us any longer, and slowly sheathed myself within her heat.
 I stilled to allow both of us a second to gather ourselves, before I began pushing back and forth, pacing myself into a steady, blistering rhythm.
 I wasn't going to last long, and by the sensuous sounds slipping from Bella's lips, she was right with me.
-I placed my thumb on her swollen clit, rubbing it firmly as I sank deeper into her warmth, our skin slapping as she met me thrust for thrust.
+I placed my thumb on her swollen clit, rubbing it firmly as I sank deeper into her warmth.
 I was lost in her scent, and could feel her walls convulsing around me as her breathing became shallow and her moans loader.

 "So close, Edward," Bella panted, raking her fingernails across and down my back, stopping as she grasped my ass cheeks.